davdar/maam/writeup/paper.markdown

 The resulting state space `AΣ` is finite, and its least-fixed-point iteration will give a sound and computable analysis.

-# Varying Path- and Flow-Sensitivity
+# Varying Path  and Flow Sensitivity

-We are able to recover flow-insensitivity in the analysis through a new definition for `M`: `AM⸢fi⸣`.
+We are able to recover flow insensitivity in the analysis through a new definition for `M`: `AM⸢fi⸣`.
 To do this we pull `AStore` out of the powerset, exploiting its join-semilattice structure:
 `````indent```````````````````````````````````````